 It is estimated that around 35 percent of adults in the United States are obese.
 However, people who are obese equate to only about one third of those with a food addiction, even though food addiction is sometimes associated with weight gain.

 So, while food addiction may contribute to obesity, it is not the only factor.
-One review found that up to 10 percent of people with a food addiction were underweight, at a healthy weight, or overweight rather than obese.

 It is believed that foods rich in sugar, fat, or starch are more closely associated with food addiction.